dragonbleapiece/Paperwork/README.md

 ___

 *Note :* You might suppose that the name Paperwork comes from the name of the library used.
-In fact, the name refers to go back to basis for doing Art.
+In fact, it is purely coincidence.
 At the beginning of the project, it was the [P5.js](https://p5js.org) library that was used.
-It is purely coincidence.
+The name refers to go back to basis for doing Art.

 ## For development